Cabrito: Portugal and Brazil

 In Portuguese, the name cabrito is used for a goat kid (not just roasted) in Northeast Region, Brazil, especially in the Sertão Nordestino and in Portugal.
 The goat being about 3 months old is slow-cooked over a charcoal fire for about eight hours, turning it every 15-20 minutes.
 In certain parts of Portugal, cabrito dishes are traditionally served on special ceremonies, namely on weddings and Christmas.

+United States

+Goat is little eaten in the United States, due to a reputation of the animals as dirty and for the odour released during the mating season.
+Cabrito, eaten in Tex-Mex versions along the Rio Grande border are a rare exception.
+In the US, cabrito is produced in various methods of barbecue.
+The name is also used by goat herders for a range of products they make from their animals, including sausages and jerky.